 - Some crispy, salty bacon

 Love pancakes?
 Then you need to try my Pumpkin Pancakes, Streusel Pancakes, Whole Wheat Chocolate Chip Pancakes, and Greek Yogurt Pancakes!

 Storage, Freezing, and Reheating Instructions

-- Store leftover cooked buttermilk pancakes in an airtight container or plastic bag at room temperature for a day or two, or in the fridge for up to 4 days.
+- Store leftover homemade buttermilk pancakes in an airtight container or plastic bag at room temperature for a day or two, or in the fridge for up to 4 days.